Cybersecurity, Information Assurance, Certificate II

 Information

-The student seeking admission to the Associate of Applied Science in Information Assurance program must:
+The student seeking admission to the Information Assurance, Certificate II program must:

 1. Be admitted as an LC student